Canadian Chocolate Bars We Love!

 Jersey Milk Chocolate Bar is a purely simple, yet exceptionally delicious chocolate bar that was first introduced in 1924.

-Initially owned by Neilson, today, the tradition is kept alive by Cadbury Canada.
+Initially owned by Neilson, Cadbury Canada today keeps the tradition alive.
 A taste of this pure Canadian chocolate bar will have you thinking of the good ole days—pure Milk Chocolate for your soul.

-Bounty Bar was first introduced in Canada in 1951 By Mars Inc. Each pack comes with two pieces filled with coconut and covered in the most delicious Bounty chocolate!
+Mars Inc. first introduced Bounty Bar in Canada in 1951.
+Each pack comes with two pieces filled with coconut and covered in the most delicious Bounty chocolate!

 The Bounty Bar is perfect for any coconut lover.
-Bounty bar comes in two distinct halves for sharing (or not).
-They also come in Dark Chocolate.
+It comes in two distinct halves for sharing (or not) and is also available in Dark Chocolate.

-The Mirage Chocolate Bar s a delicious bubbly milk chocolate bar.
+The Mirage Chocolate Bar is a delicious bubbly milk chocolate bar.
 It's like eating magic.
-One moment it's in your hand, and then it's suddenly gone.
-Made by Nestle Canada, this thick but light Canadian chocolate bar is perfect for milk chocolate lovers with thick bubbly milk chocolate in each bite.
+One moment you hold it in your hand, and then it suddenly disappears.

 6. Maltesers Chocolate

-Maltesers Chocolate was first introduced in the 1930s by Mars Inc. Today, the Canadian Maltesers version is made by Mars Canada in Markham Ontario, with our unique recipe.
+Maltesers Chocolate was first introduced in the 1930s by Mars Inc. Today, Mars Canada makes the Canadian version in Markham, Ontario, using our unique recipe.

-Originally, Maltesers were sold as energy balls and aimed at slimming women.
-The center consists of malted honeycomb and the most delicious milk chocolate on the outside.
+Originally, Maltesers were sold as energy balls aimed at slimming women.
+The center features a malted honeycomb, and the outside boasts a delicious milk chocolate coating.

-Each bite has a crunchy and light feel to it.
-Now a genuinely Canadian Candy classic.
+Each bite has a crunchy and light feel.
+It's now a genuinely Canadian Candy classic.
 Do you remember the commercial below?
-It's a classic now too!
+It's a classic now, too!

-Coffee Crisp are a Canadian classic that dates back to the 1930s.
+Coffee Crisp is a Canadian classic that dates back to the 1930s.

-Coffee Crisp consists of a crispy thick wafer with cream coffee flavoured fill and covered in delicious milk chocolate.
-They are loved around the world for their pleasant and unique eating experience.
+Coffee Crisp consists of a crispy, thick wafer filled with cream coffee-flavoured filling and covered in delicious milk chocolate.
+It is loved around the world for its pleasant and unique eating experience.

-Time for a Coffee Crisp break.
+It's time for a Coffee Crisp break.
 How do you like your coffee?
 Crisp!
-(LOVE this commercial too!)
+(I love this commercial, too!)

-Smarties Candy are one of Canada's most popular treats!
+Smarties Candy is one of Canada's most popular chocolate candies!
 Since 1918, Nestle Canada has been delighting our taste buds with these milk chocolate candies.

 Caramilk has been around since 1968 and is made at the Cadbury Chocolate Factory on Gladstone Ave. in Toronto.

-Within that factory, in a vault, is the secret of how they get that delicious golden caramel into the center of that delicious chocolate bar.
-Every year there's a Caramilk Contest to discover the secret.
+There is a vault in the factory.
+Inside the vault is the secret to putting delicious golden caramel in the center of the chocolate bar.
+Every year, there's a Caramilk Contest to discover the secret.

-Cadbury Flake have become one of the most popular chocolate bars around.
+Cadbury Flake has become one of the most popular chocolate bars around.
 Delicious layers of thin and flakey Cadbury Chocolate also make it one of the most unique Canadian Chocolate Bars.

 The Canadian version of this iconic chocolate bar is made at the Cadbury Chocolate Factory in Toronto.